docker/docs/content/admin/_index.md

 - /docker-hub/admin-overview
 ---

-Administrators can manage companies and organizations using Docker Hub or Docker Admin.
+Administrators can manage companies and organizations using Docker Hub or the Docker Admin Console.

-Docker Admin is available in [Early Access](../release-lifecycle.md#early-access-ea) to all company owners and organization owners that have a Docker Business or Docker Team subscription.
-The [Docker Admin](https://admin.docker.com) console provides administrators with centralized observability, access management, and controls for their company and organizations.
+The Docker Admin Console is available in [Early Access](../release-lifecycle.md#early-access-ea) to all company owners and organization owners that have a Docker Business or Docker Team subscription.
+The [Docker Admin Console](https://admin.docker.com) provides administrators with centralized observability, access management, and controls for their company and organizations.
 To provide these features, Docker uses the following hierarchy and roles.

 ![Docker hierarchy](./images/docker-admin-structure.webp)